-The PCF shall be able to collect directly slice specific network status analytic information from NWDAF.
-NWDAF provides network data analytics (i.e. load level information) to PCF on a network slice level.
-PCF shall be able to use that data in its policy decisions.
+The PCF shall be able to collect directly network analytic information from the NWDAF.
+The NWDAF provides network data analytics (e.g. load level information on a network slice level) to PCF.
+The PCF shall be able to use those data in its policy decisions.
+The details are defined in clause 6.1.1.3.